 Best camping beds for tents

-Self-inflating mats with foam topping will provide you both comfort and ease, but more importantly, less air space for cool air to sneak in.
+Self-inflating mats with foam topping or a roll up memory foam camping mattress will provide you both comfort and ease, but more importantly, less air space for cool air to sneak in.
 Trust us when we say that you don’t need much of anything else as long as you have good protection from the ground and a good sleeping bag.

 Best camping beds for couples